mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Narrows is a Class B spaceport.
 Its berthing and fuel costs are Cr1,500 for vessels of up to 400 tons, and Cr2,500 for vessels of 400 to 1,000 tons.

 Its repair yards are relatively unsophisticated but offer hull maintenance and repairs, general servicing and other, routine tasks.
 The flight operations, arrival/departure and customs areas run in a narrow band behind the berthing platforms, moving into the Shoranan interior.
-Narrowstown is the commerce, recreation and accommodation centre, a long, narrow strip of bars, clubs, hotels, flop-houses, brothels, gambling dens, drug-squats and countless seedy dives that have, somehow, managed to escape the attentions of the Authority.
+Narrowstown is the commerce, recreation and accommodation center, a long, narrow strip of bars, clubs, hotels, flop-houses, brothels, gambling dens, drug-squats and countless seedy dives that have, somehow, managed to escape the attentions of the Authority.
 Narrowstown has a reputation for seediness and vice with a high petty crime rate that the Maas Security Service struggles to keep in check, despite frequent clean-up operations and occasional clamp-downs on major criminal activity.

 > [!info]- GRAV BALL
 >
 > The most popular sport on the Sonares core worlds and in the habitats, Grav Ball is a contact ballgame played in zero-g between two teams of eleven players.
-Using jet-packs to maneuver, the players must force a 10kg ball into a 1metre-wide goal from inside a scoring zone.
+Using jet-packs to maneuver, the players must force a 10kg ball into a 1meter-wide goal from inside a scoring zone.
 Pockets of gravity generators located on the floor of the Grav Ball court introduce random gravity pockets to spice-up the game play.
 >
 > There are few rules.
 Punching, kicking, gouging and headbutting are illegal, but blocks, full-body tackles, side-slams and grapples are legal maneuvers.
 Grav Ball is fast, aggressive, exhilarating to watch and dangerous to play.
 Each game lasts for four quarters of 15 minutes each with the team scoring most goals being declared the winner.
 >